Geetha63/MS-Teams-Scripts/Add App to Teams/README.md

    To excute `Add App to Teams` download/copy and paste the script into powershell

-   Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`
+   Please provide the global administrator credentials or Teams administrator credentials to MicrosoftTeams module

    Provide the input parameters AppName,TeamId and hit enter to proceed further on the script